YoungIT/godeye-core/README.md

 ```

 #### Pipeline selection
-Depending on the pipeline that you select, you will need to install specific pretrained models and metadatas
+Depending on the pipeline that you select, you will need to install specific pretrained models and metadatas.

 ##### TIBHannover (default)
 To run the TIBHannover pipeline manually, you need to download the pretrained model.